Aircloak/aircloak/cloak/docs/anonymizer.md

 [#264](https://github.com/Aircloak/aircloak/issues/264).

 The input to each method is the list of values for a bucket, grouped by user (so a list of lists).
+A bucket consists of a selected property, the collection of users having that property and the set of values, for those users and for that property, needing to be aggregated.
+A property is a specific list of values, from the columns specified by the analyst in the `GROUP BY` section of the query, on which the values to be aggregated are selected and grouped.

 ## MAX() / MIN()